RP6502-VGA

 bool has_opacity_metadata;

-Affine sprites apply a 3x3 matrix transform.
-These are slower than plain sprites.
-Only the first two rows of the matrix is useful, which is why there’s only six transform values.
-These are in signed 8.8 fixed point format.
+Affine sprites apply a 3x3 matrix transform, which makes them slower than plain sprites.
+Only the first two rows of the matrix matter — that’s why there are just six transform values — and they’re in signed 8.8 fixed-point format.

 int16_t transform[6];